samyouel84/mistral-chat/README.md

 - Type your message and press Enter to send it to the AI.
 - The AI's response will be displayed in the terminal.
 - Type 'exit' to end the chat.
+- Type 'clear' to clear the screen.

 ## Configuration

-The `config.py` file should contain the following variables:
+The `.env` file should contain your Mistral API key:

-- `API_KEY`: Your Mistral API key from platform.mistral.ai/api-keys
+- `MISTRAL_API_KEY`: Your Mistral API key from platform.mistral.ai/api-keys

-- `MODEL`: The Mistral model you want to use (e.g., 'mistral-tiny', 'mistral-small', 'mistral-medium')
-- `API_URL`: The Mistral API endpoint (default: 'https://api.mistral.ai/v1/chat/completions')
+The application uses the Mistral API endpoint (https://api.mistral.ai/v1/chat/completions) and automatically selects the appropriate model.

 ## Contributing